-I am Denise Browning, a native Brazilian happily living in the USA for more than 14 years.
+I am Denise Browning, a native Brazilian who has happily been living in the USA for more than 17 years.

-In 2007, I moved with my family to Texas.
-Since then, I have dedicated my time to raising two wonderful girls…
+Since then, I have dedicated my time to raising two smart girls…

 … and continuing to do what I do best: cooking! – and now teaching others how to cook.